-Lifestyle-related factors, such as high blood pressure, stress, and anxiety, may also be connected to developing scotomas.
+Lifestyle-related factors, such as high blood pressure, poorly-controlled blood sugar levels, stress, and anxiety, may also be connected to developing scotomas.

 If you’re experiencing a visual disturbance, don’t try to drive or operate machinery.
 If you’re able to sit down, tilt your head back, and rest, do so.
 The scotoma will most likely resolve on its own.